elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Remember, that when we do an RNAseq experiment, we are fragmenting the transcript, and sampling reads from that pool of fragments.
 The counts are the number of reads from that gene in a given sample.
 So if a gene is twice as long, we are twice as likely to sample it.
+If we want to compare between genes we will have to do some more normalization.

 ![Relationship between counts and gene length](../figures/gene_length_counts.png)